 Now that you’re informed about the city you’re moving to, you can start preparing and then later adjusting to this new chapter of your life.
 Here’s what you need to know about how to prepare and adjust when moving to a new city.

 Create a budget.
-It doesn’t matter if you’re moving to a new country, a city outside your province or right next door, it’s always key to be realistic with your money and plan accordingly.
+It doesn’t matter if you’re moving to a whole new province, moving to America from Canada, or right next door, it’s always key to be realistic with your money and plan accordingly.
 Things like utility bills, gas prices, rent, taxes, etc. should all be considered when creating your moving and post-moving budget.
 Here are some additional preparation tips for some of the more important aspects of moving to a new city.

 One transition that can be hard for moving with your kids is changing schools.
 New friends, teachers and atmosphere and culture can be a difficult adjustment.
 But with the proper planning and research, this can be a very beneficial experience for your children, allowing them to grow outside their comfort zone.

 We encourage you to do your research on the schools around your new neighbourhood.
 Think about proximity and accessibility.
 One great resource to utilize when researching a school is Fraser Institute’s school rankings.
 There you’ll find an overall ranking score of schools in Canada with various stats to back up the rankings.